What to See and Do in Porto

 More bars and restaurants are found in the more upscale Foz district, which is ideal for a final stroll before leaving the city.

-You should allow at least two days to get the full taste of the city (and yes, of the wine too), and if you wish to add more time, you can always use Oporto as the gateway to the treasures found in Portugal's northern cities (such as Braga, Guimarães, and Viana do Castelo), as well as the spectacular Douro Valley.
+You should allow at least two days to get the full taste of the city (and yes, of the wine too), and if you wish to add more time, you can always use Oporto as the gateway to the treasures found in Portugal's northern cities (such as Braga, Guimarães, and Viana do Castelo), as well as the spectacular Douro Valley -- Portugal is, after all, one of the world's most beautiful countries!

-All of Oporto's most noteworthy attractions are listed on the menu on the left.
+All of Oporto's most noteworthy attractions are listed on the menu below.

 For the very best of it all, see GoOporto's Top 10 - The Best of Oporto page.